Cancer of unknown primary

 Nausea

-• treatment with chemotherapy or radiation therapy
+• treatment with radiation therapy

 • stress or anxiety